 Size of the Weber Q1200

 This barbecue is pretty small, so it takes up very little space.
 However, it can barbecue quite a lot of meat at one time.
 The maximum I have done at one time was a half chicken and nine chicken thighs.
 All of that just fitted, with no space to spare.
 (Are you detecting a chicken theme here?)

 Although it is small, it is fairly heavy.
 This reflects the quality of the construction materials.

 Accessories for the Weber Q1200

 The Weber Cart

 As mentioned, the Weber grill spray is not required.
 However, an essential accessory is the matching cart, which the barbecue clips into neatly.
 When not in use, the cart can be folded up and stored under the RV.

-I find it invaluable because there is not always a picnic table handy.
+I find this grill cart invaluable because there is not always a picnic table handy.
 And even when there is, if I am working on something inside while barbecuing, I like to have the barbecue right outside the door.
 The cart enables you to position the barbecue wherever you need it, including under the awning if it happens to be raining.
 This cart is lightweight, but sturdy enough to support the barbecue.
-The wheels make it easy to reposition if you need to, such as if it starts raining.
+The wheels make it easy to reposition if you need to, such as if it starts raining

 Griddles and Grill Mats

 I also got the matching griddle for this barbecue, thinking I would use it for foods like bacon.
 However, I did not like it.
 It is very solid and heavy, and heats slowly, so you burn through a lot of gas to get your bacon done.
 I have ditched that, and am now using barbecue grill mats, which are much lighter and thinner.
 And cheaper!